Per-language Cargo features

 What happens when a feature is off

-The LANG enum keeps every variant defined regardless of the active feature set — disabling a feature does not change the enum surface, the per-language *Code / *Parser type aliases, or any of the file-extension / emacs-mode detection helpers.
+The LANG enum keeps every variant defined regardless of the active feature set — disabling a feature does not change the enum surface or any of the file-extension / emacs-mode detection helpers.
 Selecting a LANG whose feature is off only affects the dispatch path.

 Every dispatch entry point that returns a Result surfaces the disabled state as Err(MetricsError::LanguageDisabled(LANG)):